-ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are tested to see how well they work.
+ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are studied to see how well they work.
 Use the menu to see other pages.

 What are clinical trials?

 Children and teens who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
 That said, new drugs are usually tested in adults prior to testing in children and teens.
-However, there are some risks with a clinical trial, including possible side effects and that the new treatment may not work.
+However, there are some risks with a clinical trial, including possible side effects and the chance that the new treatment may not work.
 People are encouraged to talk with their health care team about the pros and cons of joining a specific study.

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
-Talk with your doctor about clinical trials for symptoms and side effects.
-There are also clinical trials studying ways to prevent cancer.
+Talk with your child's doctor about clinical trials for symptoms and side effects.

 Deciding to join a clinical trial